gyulanemeth/bluefox.email/email-marketing-concepts/strategy/goal-setting.md

 ## Aligning Goals with Your Audience and Content

 A goal only works if it's realistic for the audience receiving it.
-A cold, newly imported [target audience](/email-marketing-concepts/strategy/target-audience) is rarely ready for a hard conversion goal — awareness or engagement is more appropriate until trust is built through [list management](/email-marketing-concepts/list-management/) and consistent value delivery.
+A cold, newly imported [target audience](/email-marketing-concepts/strategy/target-audience) is rarely ready for a hard conversion goal: awareness or engagement is more appropriate until trust is built through [list management](/email-marketing-concepts/list-management/) and consistent value delivery.
 Matching the goal to where the audience actually is prevents strategies that look correct on paper but underperform in practice.

 ## Related Content